trtiwari/SeniorDesignMiniProject/README.md

 # Senior Design Software Mini Project

 Web application that plots temperature and humidity data for users.
 Each user may have multiple sources that each logs data into a database.
 User authentication completed using Google authentication.
+A demo is included, called final_demo.mp4.
+Please take a look to see an overview of the webapp capabilities.

 ## Authentication